-By the conclusion of the academic probation term, the student must raise their cumulative GPA to at least 2.0.
-If this condition is met, the student returns to good standing.
+Student is returning from Academic Suspension.
+By the conclusion of the Returning Support term, the student must raise their cumulative GPA to at least 2.00.
+If this condition is met, the student returns to Good Standing.
+Otherwise, the student will be Performance Improving or on Academic Suspension as outlined below.